A simple 5 steps approach to insulin resistance

 Balance your diet

-Don’t eat after 8 pm and give you pancreas a rest.
+Don’t eat after 8 pm and give your pancreas a rest.

 Exercise is crucial for improving insulin sensitivity.
 It improves sugar levels by helping reduce central body fat.
 Regular exercise will prevent insulin resistance and reduce the risk of many other conditions.
 Make sure that you are exercising on a regular basis to help control your insulin level, regulate metabolic function, and ensure a proper hormonal balance in the body

 The optimal level of exercise for preventing diabetes is walking 30 minutes a day.
-Take a 30 minute walk after dinner each day and you will reduce your blood sugar significantly.
+Take a 20-minute walk after each meal and you will reduce your blood sugar significantly.

 Use nutritional supplements

-Using nutritional supplements is an effective way of preventing insulin resistance.
-There is a number of different supplements you can use, including: multivitamins and minerals; calcium, magnesium and vitamin D; fish oil; chromium; antioxidants; B-complex vitamins; biotin; cinnamon.
+Using nutritional supplements might be helpful in preventing insulin resistance.
+There is a number of different supplements you can use, including multivitamins and minerals; calcium, magnesium, and vitamin D; fish oil; chromium; antioxidants; B-complex vitamins; biotin; cinnamon.
+This should be done with the guidance of a medical doctor because supplements may not be helpful in all cases and could be harmful.

 Include relaxation practices in your everyday life.
-Use well-known methods such as yoga, hot baths, massage, progressive muscle relaxation, breathing, and even making love, if possible.
+Use well-known methods such as yoga, hot baths, massage, progressive muscle relaxation, and deep breathing.

 Make sure you get adequate sleep.
-Sleep is extremeley restorative and a necessity for optimal health.
+Sleep is extremely restorative and a necessity for optimal health.

 If necessary, use medications

-There are several classes of medications that may be helpful for preventing insulin resistance: biguanides, thiazolidinedione drugs, and alpha-glucosidase inhibitors.
-Each of these classes has their own effects.
+There are several classes of medications that may be helpful for preventing insulin resistance: glp-1 receptor agonists, SGLT-2 inhibitors, biguanides, thiazolidinedione drugs, and alpha-glucosidase inhibitors.
+Each of these classes has its own effects.
 Talk to your doctor and let him or her choose the perfect combination for your condition.

 If you suspect that you may have insulin resistance, talk to your doctor.
-He or she can administer the right tests to see if you have any of the characteristic medical issues that can come with it.diabetes insulin resistance Prevention wellness
+He or she can administer the right tests to see if you have any of the characteristic medical issues that can come with it.